pymc-devs/video-timestamps/videos-list/07-thomas_part2.md

 03:45 The generative model
 04:21 Dataset - US new daily cases
-04:42 Build a generative model using a recursive function for new cases 06:03 Mapp the recursive loop into pymc3 object with theano.scan 07:06 Instantiate model and set parameters
+04:42 Build a generative model using a recursive function for new cases 06:03 Translate the recursive loop into a pymc3 object with theano.scan 07:06 Instantiate model and set parameters
 10:33 Follow the bayesian workflow
 11:25 Time varying reproduction